Pinegrow/natures-delight-with-iles-tailwindcss/src/content/index.md

 ### Devtools

 - [îles Devtools](https://iles.pages.dev/guide/development#devtools) - Page information is available in the in-app debug panel (similar to Vitepress).
 Also access the "Islands" inspector in Vue devtools.
+- [Vite Devtools](https://github.com/webfansplz/vite-plugin-vue-devtools) - A Vite plugin for Vue that enhances your DX (developer experience) with an amazing set of in-app features.
+This is an in-app alternative to browser-based/standalone Vue Devtools.
 - [Vue Devtools](https://devtools.vuejs.org/guide/installation.html#standalone) - Official devtools that can be used as a standalone app alongside Vue Designer.
 It's conditionally configured in `app.ts` (only during development).
   - **ACTION REQUIRED**: Currently deactivated.
 In `app.ts`, uncomment the top devtools related snippet to activate.
-- [Vite Devtools](https://github.com/webfansplz/vite-plugin-vue-devtools) - A Vite plugin for Vue that enhances your DX (developer experience) with an amazing set of in-app features.
-This is an in-app alternative to browser-based/standalone Vue Devtools.
-  - **ACTION REQUIRED**: Currently deactivated.
-In `iles.config.ts`, uncomment VueDevtools.

 ### VS Code Extensions